redbrogdon/github_reporter/README.md

 # GitHub PR Reporter

 A command-line application to generate reports on pull requests for a GitHub repository over a specified period using the Gemini API for analysis.

+This is a work for progress, so you can expect the codebase to change wildly

 ## Prerequisites